i-lateral/silverstripe-catalogue/docs/en/Templates.md

 ## Adding new templates

-A default template for "Product" is provided in this module's "templates" folder.
+Default templates for "Product" and "Category" are provided in this module's "templates" folder.

-Once you add new products, you can use custom templates for them by adding a template od the samme name as your Product object to your theme.
+Once you add new products types, you can use custom templates for them by adding a template of the same name as your Product object to your theme.

 ## Template Variables

 The catalogue module provides several variables to Controller.
-These variables should be available globally and accessed via the:
+These variables should be available globally and accessed via:

     $Catalogue

-Template variable.
-Currently the catalogue variable provides the following additional variables:
+Currently the catalogue variable provides the following additional
+variables:

 ### List of categories